Rosberg faster than Hamilton in Bahrain

 The Mercedes drivers had accused each other of driving too slowly, Hamilton in dictating the race pace and Rosberg for failing to overtake him, after last weekend's Chinese Grand Prix won by the Briton.

-After a quiet opening session, with Mercedes focussing on long runs and clocking only the 15th and 16th fastest times while Ferrari set the pace, normal service was resumed in the evening.
+After a quiet opening session, with Mercedes focusing on long runs and clocking only the 15th and 16th fastest times while Ferrari set the pace, normal service was resumed in the evening and both men showed their speed.

-"It was a good day today," said Rosberg, who faces a trickier task in qualifying on Saturday with a sandstorm forecast.

-"We’ve learned that it is pointless driving at lunchtime because we don’t learn anything because the race is in the evening and it’s such different conditions.

 Raikkonen, who had led team mate Sebastian Vettel in the blazing afternoon heat with a best lap of 1:37.827, was the third fastest in the second session with Vettel fourth.

-Vettel also had a post-practice trip to the stewards after a collision with the Force India of Mexican Sergio Perez that temporarily brought out the red flags due to front wing debris from the Ferrari on the track.
+Vettel also faced a trip to the stewards after a collision with the Force India of Mexican Sergio Perez that temporarily brought out the red flags due to front wing debris from the Ferrari on the track.

 The session then resumed with 10 minutes remaining.